Algenon Percy FORD (1884-1926) - Warren and Ford Family History

 Algenon Percy Ford had no relatives in Australia, so what prompted him and his wife to make the drastic journey to the other side of the world to re-start their lives?

-Before World War One, Britain was the world’s economic superpower.
+Before World War 1, Britain was the world’s economic superpower.
 With rapid growth and a vast empire, the country enjoyed significant levels of wealth and resources.
 But it wasn’t ready for the economic impact that war would have.

 When war erupted in the summer of 1914, Britain faced market panic and a massive financial crisis.
 Government had to steady markets and prepare itself for the huge economic demands of total war.
+There were three main means to achieve this – 1) increase taxes; 2) borrow money from international sources as well as from the British public (war bonds); and 3) print money,risking inflation.

 Although Britain was ultimately victorious, the effects of war would be felt for many years to come.
 Foreign trade, a key part of the British economy, had been badly damaged by the war.
 Countries cut off from the supply of British goods had been forced to build up their own industries so were no longer reliant on Britain, instead directly competing with her.
 In 1920/21, Britain would experience the deepest recession in its history.